Women's soccer in Australia: History

+In April 2024, the 2023–24 A-League Women season set the record for the most attended season of any women's sport in Australian history, with the season recording a total attendance of 284,551 on 15 April 2024, and finishing with a final total attendance of 312,199.

 Participation

 Girls play soccer at school.
-Most of these school based players are not counted as registered soccer players.
+Most of these school-based players are not counted as registered soccer players.

 Competitions

-Since 2008, the W-League has been the highest women's football league in Australia.
-The W-League replaced the short dormant Women's National Soccer League, which from 1996 to 2004, was the national top tier league.
+Since 2008, the A-League Women (renamed from the W-League) has been the highest women's football league in Australia.
+The A-League replaced the short dormant Women's National Soccer League, which from 1996 to 2004, was the national top tier league.

-In the W-League's first year in competition, it managed to attract a number of international players including ones from Canada, New Zealand, Singapore and Sweden.
+In the A-League's first year in competition, it managed to attract a number of international players including ones from Canada, New Zealand, Singapore and Sweden.
 Games had an average attendance of around 500 fans and games were televised nationally on free-to-air.
 The first season was won by the Queensland Roar.
 Sydney FC won the second season.
 In the league's third season, international players competed from countries including New Zealand, Taiwan, Denmark and Canada.

 Many of the league's players are young, and the league is used by the FA as a way of developing young players for national team selection.